Cardinals vs. Giants Player Props Betting Odds

 Gorman Stats

-- Gorman has 22 hits with five doubles, six home runs, 11 walks and 22 RBI.
+- Nolan Gorman has 23 hits with five doubles, six home runs, 12 walks and 22 RBI.
 He's also stolen one base.

 Gorman Recent Games